A PROJECT ZOMBOID CAMPAIGN — KNOX CO., KY

 Gatekeeper · Rosewood

 Wears her cardigan sleeves long, even in the heat.
 Counts the doors.
-Carried the bargain alone until the household formed.
+Refreshes the cheese dish.
+Carries the bargain.
+Pays for it at the end.

 Deputy Caldwell